 It’s likely that these differences, both physical and functional, have arisen due to a combination of factors.
 There are several theories for what these factors might be:

 – Changes in the hormone levels of both genders over time

 – The way in which our bodies have adapted to different environments over time

 The first theory is that these changes are due to the changes in hormone levels of both genders.
 These changes can happen on a large or small scale.
 One example from non-human animals is seen with the mule deer, which has 28 chromosomes while humans also have 46 chromosomes in total.
 This difference is due to how hormones affect sexual development, and it may be responsible for some of the physical differences found between humans and other animals.
 Another example occurs during pregnancy—the baby starts out with two X chromosomes but as gestation progresses, one chromosome will become inactive and disappear from the DNA strand.
 With this process, only one X chromosome remains active in the fetus by the end of pregnancy.

 Another theory is that our bodies have adapted to different environments by evolving different body shapes over time.
 For example, women tend to be more petite than men on average because they need less food sources when they’re pregnant

 The evolution of the human body is something that has fascinated scientists for centuries.
 Throughout our history, humans have changed their body shape and size to adapt to different lifestyles and environments.

 It’s common knowledge that female genitalia are more like those of a man than a woman’s are like a man’s.
-The functionality of the male reproductive system also evolved over time, as can be seen by comparing the amount of sperm produced in ejaculation with women who have undergone artificial sterilization.
+The functionality of the male reproductive system also evolved over time, as can be seen by comparing the amount of sperm produced with women who have undergone artificial sterilization.